 Testing of the Server Room: The Server Room had an area of about 91 metres square.
 Several areas were tested with an ultrasonic room integrity tester where leakage was probable and the readings were noted on the drawings.
 These were the doors, vents, cable penetrations and also sections of the wall where gaps were visible.

 Results: The ultrasonic room integrity tester identified the main source of leaks for the room, the doors, where full readings were clearly detected.
 Multiple air vents in the room were also improperly sealed and some leakage was found into the external room.
 Cable penetrations leading to the area outside the Server Room were also found to be leaking.

 Conclusions: Once the required maintenance was conducted and assuming no changes were made to the room, it is safe to assume that the room retains its integrity, thus comply and exceed current ISO 14520 regulations requiring periodic inspections of room integrity whereby visual inspection is usually specified and is not sufficient.
 The most suitable way to address periodic inspections is through the use of ultrasound.

-Fill out the below form for quick pricing and further information on the Portascanner 520.
+Get further information on the Portascanner 520.